High School Placement Test (HSPT)

-The High School Placement Test (HSPT), created by Scholastic Testing Service (STS), is a comprehensive placement test for eighth graders which high schools use to assist with their ninth grade admission process.
+The High School Placement Test (HSPT), created by Scholastic Testing Service (STS), is a comprehensive placement test for eighth graders which high schools use to assist with their ninth grade placement and admissions.

 What is the HSPT?